lparry/travel-blog/source/_posts/2015-04-27-quezaltenango-xela-guatemala.markdown

 in the sun.

-I felt the more varied approach to learning at Celas Maya suited me way better than any of the other schools I'd been to and that my Spanish improved more here than it did at any other point.
+I felt the more varied approach to learning at Celas Maya suited me way better than any of the other schools I'd been to, and that my Spanish improved more here than it did at any other point.
 It's easily the best school I've been to yet.
-By the end of the week though I was feeling completely burnt out, not so much by the challenge, but being an introvert and having to spend 5 hours a day having somewhat forced feeling conversation.
+By the end of the week though, I was feeling completely burnt out.
+Not so much by the challenge, but being an introvert and having to spend 5 hours a day having somewhat forced feeling conversation.